Wikstahl/error-mitigation/README.md

   ```

 ## Examples <a name="examples"></a>
-Examples of how the code is produced is given the the folder `examples`
+Examples of virtual distillation applied to qaoa states and thermal states are given in the folder `examples`

 ## Usage <a name="usage"></a>
-The `src` folder contain the scripts for reproducing the results.
-The *qaoa* folder is for reproducing the virtual distillation for variational state, and *thermal* is for reproducing virtual distillation applied to thermal states.
+The `src` folder contains the scripts used for producing the results.
+The *qaoa* folder produces the virtual distillation for variational states results, and *thermal* produces virtual distillation applied to thermal states results.